oracle-livelabs/cloudtestdrive/cloud-native/livelabs/individual/kubernetes/kubernetes-complete/kubernetes-complete.md

 We have used a few layout tricks to make the reading of this tutorial more intuitive :

-- If you see a "Bullet" sign, this means **you** need to perform some sort of **action**.
-For example opening a window and navigating to some point in a file system

 In some cases you will need to executing some command on the command line of a terminal window.
 If this is a command you can just copy directly from the lab is will be in a box with a **Copy** button.
 For example

   ```bash